zhjohn925/effective-java/zreadme.txt

 // Java
-- you can only inherit from one class in Java) and as many interfaces as you want.
+- You can only inherit from one class in Java) and as many interfaces as you want.
+- An immutable class is simply a class whose instances cannot be modified.
+All of the information contained in each instance is fixed for the lifetime of the object. ie. String, the boxed primitive classes, BigInteger and BigDecimal.

 // Start github
 $ git config --global user.email "zhjohn925@gmail.com"